Decluttering and reorganising your home can be a great way to clear your mind, keep your hands busy, and enjoy a satisfying end result.

 2. Let it go, let it go...

-For many of us, letting go of items that we no longer want or need can be tricky.
-We often know that we don’t really need five pairs of sandals or that old tea pot, yet we often can’t shake thoughts like, “But what if I need it again in the future?” or “[Insert family or friend’s name] gave it to me so I better keep it.”
+We often know that we don’t really need five pairs of sandals or that old teapot, yet we can’t shake thoughts like, “But what if I need it again in the future?” or “[Insert family or friend’s name] gave it to me so I better keep it.”
 Thoughts like these can convince you that the only option is to keep things that are simply weighing you down.

 Marie suggests holding items one by one and deciding whether each one sparks ‘joy’ or makes you feel weighed down.
-If it doesn’t spark joy (or doesn’t have a regular, practical use) then she suggests letting it go.
+If it doesn’t spark joy (or doesn’t have a regular, practical use) she suggests letting it go.

-3. When decluttering, sort items into piles
+3. Sort items into piles

 The decluttering process can be made much easier by sorting items into piles.